crhntr/muxt/docs/action_type_checking.md

 # Action Type Checking

-`muxt check`

-Does best effort static analysis of template actions given the results from endpoint methods.
+`muxt check` does best effort static analysis of template actions given the results from endpoint methods.
-It works in many (and some not so) simple cases.
-Template execution does a bunch of runtime evaluation that makes complete type checking impossible.
+Template execution uses reflection during execution.
+This makes static analysis fully compatible with Execute impossible.
 Avoid using `any` (the empty interface) as a result or data field and `muxt` will be able to provide type checking for your templates.

-If you want to check out the type-checking code, it is in ./check.
+Read the type-checking code in [github.com/crhntr/muxt/check](https://pkg.go.dev/github.com/crhntr/muxt/check).